-- Knowingly furnishing false information to the College - Theft of the College's property; theft, damage, forgery, alteration, misuse or mutilation of College documents, records, identification, educational materials, or property - Interfering with the right of others to an education; violation of safety and security rules, bringing animals or children into class - Hazing, on or off College property (Also see Anti-Hazing policy) - Discourteous, disruptive or disrespectful to fellow students, faculty, and staff on or off campus - Physical or verbal abuse of any person or engaging in conduct, which threatens or endangers the health or safety of others - Unauthorized entry or use of facilities - Intentional or unauthorized interference with a right of access to College facilities or freedom of movement or speech of any person on the premises - Unlawful possession, use, or distribution of illicit drugs and alcohol on campus or during any student activities.
+- Knowingly furnishing false information to the Institute - Theft of the Institute's property; theft, damage, forgery, alteration, misuse or mutilation of the Institute documents, records, identification, educational materials, or property. - Interfering with the right of others to an education; violation of safety and security rules, bringing animals or children into class - Hazing, on or off Institute property (Also see Anti-Hazing policy) - Discourteous, disruptive, or disrespectful to fellow students, faculty, and staff on or off campus - Physical or verbal abuse of any person or engaging in conduct, which threatens or endangers the health or safety of others. - Unauthorized entry or use of facilities - Intentional or unauthorized interference with a right of access to Institute facilities or freedom of movement or speech of any person on the premises. - Unlawful possession, use, or distribution of illicit drugs and alcohol on campus or during any student activities.
 If a student appears to be under the influence of drugs or alcohol in a clinical, class, or laboratory experience, that student will be removed from the learning experience.
-A student thought to be under the influence of drugs or alcohol will be mandated to have a Rapid Drug Screen and/or a Breath Alcohol level performed within 45 minutes of being removed from the learning experience; these tests will be at the College's expense. - Use or possession of firearms, ammunition, or other dangerous weapons or substances prohibited by law - Disorderly, lewd, indecent, obscene, or sexually harassing conduct or expression - Violation of federal, state, or local ordinances including, but not limited to, those covering alcoholic beverages, narcotics, gambling, sex offenses or arson, of which violation occurs on College property or at a College function (Please refer to the Drug Free Policy established by the College for further information.) - Unauthorized solicitation of students, staff, or faculty on-campus or online for any product or service - Misuse of electronic equipment, copiers, faxes, e-mail accounts, or internet services, including viewing any material or sending any message that is obscene, harassing, or threatening to any individual - Aiding, abetting, encouraging, or participating in a riot - Failure to comply with the verbal or written directions of any College official acting within the scope of their authority, or resisting a security officer performing their duty - Aiding and abetting or inciting others to commit any act of misconduct - Violating the dress code policy.
-(Please refer to the Dress Code Policy established by the College for further information.)
+A student thought to be under the influence of drugs or alcohol will be mandated to have a Rapid Drug Screen and/or a Breath Alcohol level performed within 45 minutes of being removed from the learning experience; these tests will be at the Institute's expense. - Use or possession of firearms, ammunition, or other dangerous weapons or substances prohibited by law. - Disorderly, lewd, indecent, obscene, or sexually harassing conduct or expression - Violation of federal, state, or local ordinances including, but not limited to, those covering alcoholic beverages, narcotics, gambling, sex offenses or arson, of which violation occurs on Institute property or at an Institute function (Please refer to the Drug Free Policy established by the Institute for further information.) - Unauthorized solicitation of students, staff, or faculty on-campus or online for any product or service - Misuse of electronic equipment, copiers, faxes, e-mail accounts, or internet services, including viewing any material or sending any message that is obscene, harassing, or threatening to any individual. - Aiding, abetting, encouraging, or participating in a riot. - Failure to comply with the verbal or written directions of any Institute official acting within the scope of his or her authority or resisting a security officer performing his or her duty.

+- Aiding and abetting or inciting others to commit any act of misconduct. - Violating the dress code policy.
+(Please refer to the Dress Code Policy established by the Institute for further information.)